fredjoya/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 - Provide us a table of vocabulary
 - Provide words in their dictionary form, student needs to figure out conjugations and tenses
 - Provide a possible sentence structure
-- The arabic text should also have a corresponding transliteration in english letters.
+- The arabic text should also have a corresponding transliteration in english letters, especially in the table

 ## Formatting Instructions